- Download our Moving to Angola Guide (PDF)

 Though not the most conventional expat destination, Angola has plenty to offer with its wonderful tropical climate, miles of picturesque beaches and welcoming locals.
-The lifestyle and nightlife that expats can experience in Luanda – the capital city and beating heart of this central African country – is another plus.
+The capital Luanda's relaxed lifestyle and buzzing nightlife are also big drawcards.

 Living in Angola as an expat

-There are some negative aspects for expats moving to Angola.
+As well as all the pros, there are a few cons to consider when moving to Angola.
 Safety in Angola has greatly improved but expats should still be wary and, by default, foreigners often find themselves living in the insular environments of expat compounds.

-Although the country is still recovering from many years of war and struggling with inequality, Angola is rich in natural resources and is fast cultivating a dynamic business environment with plenty of opportunities.
-For expats with experience in the lucrative oil industry, the country often offers high salaries.
-Expats can look for work in one of the other large industries, which include mining, agriculture and manufacturing.
+Although the country is still recovering from many years of war and inequality, Angola is rich in natural resources and is fast cultivating a dynamic business environment with plenty of opportunities.
+For expats with experience in the lucrative oil industry, the country offers high salaries.
+Expats can also earn well in mining, agriculture and manufacturing.

 Most of Angola’s expats, and by extent also expat housing, can be found in Luanda.
 These properties tend to be large expat compounds with amenities such as swimming pools, tennis courts, shops and high-security features.
 Housing tends to be expensive, especially closer to the city centres.
 Further from big cities, the prices are lower, but so is the quality of accommodation.

-Public transport in Angola is highly limited and private vehicles remain the main way to get around.
+Public transport in Angola is highly limited and private vehicles remain the main means of getting around.
 Cities are mostly serviced by privately-owned taxis, but cabs aren’t common.
 Driving is also reasonably tricky, with many potholes on the roads that are paved, and few roads paved outside cities.
 Traffic in the capital is extremely congested, as antiquated road networks struggle to cope with the volume of vehicles and cargo trucks.
 Expats should remain aware of their surroundings and drive defensively.

 Cost of living in Angola

 Expats concerned about their children's education will be glad to know that there are international schools in Luanda, which are generally well supported by the companies that helped found them.
-With that said, the standard of these schools varies, tuition is pricey and waiting lists can be long.
+With that said, the standards of these schools vary, tuition is pricey and waiting lists can be long.

-Nature buffs will find Angola wonderfully rich and packed with sights and destinations to explore.
+Nature buffs will find Angola wonderfully rich and packed with sights and destinations for families to explore.
 Local organisations are working hard to rehabilitate the Iona National Park, and expats can explore its natural rock formations and plant life.
-Luanda also has a ton of sights to explore, including beaches and museums.
+Luanda also has a ton of sights to explore, including beaches, museums and other family-friendly attractions.

 Climate in Angola